 Federalized Police has as much chance in Congress as Universal Healthcare, so like ObamaCare, we will have to settle for crude steppingstones along the way.
-Give Homeland Security the power and resources to train and maintain police, and then allow each town, each city, and each county to hire Homeland Security for their police if they so choose.
+Give Homeland Security, (or a new federal agency), the power and resources to train and maintain police, and then allow each town, each city, and each county to hire federalized police if they so choose.
 Conservatives shouldn't object to this since it is merely a matter of choice.
 Town after town will say yes to federal oversight, especially if their citizens are being systematically abused.
 The most egregious precincts will switch over first, and other cities will eventually switch when they realize that the cost of federalized law enforcement is less and the officers are better trained.
-Once 85% of the police are trained and equipped by Homeland Security, we can pass a law to bring the remaining 15% into the fold.
+Once 85% of the police are trained and equipped at the federal level, we can pass a law to bring the remaining 15% into the fold.
 It's going to be a long process, so let's get started!

 Update in 2019.
 I use to live in Troy, and thankfully, I don't live there any more.
 The Troy police are so racist, they sometimes pull black people over for riding their bikes.
 Laughably, they put a cat on the force to improve community relations.
 This was so absurd it received national attention.